ravinayak/programming_practice/algo_patterns/graphs/graph_theory/djikstra_algo.md

 shortest path is found for all nodes from the source by exploring paths in increasing order of distance from the source.

+Types of Graphs for which Dijkstra's Algorithm can work:

+1. Directed Graphs
+2. Undirected Graphs

+=> Dijkstra's Alogrithm works for +ve Edge Weights
+=> If edge weights are -ve, this algorithm will not work

 Key Concepts

 • Graph: A set of vertices (nodes) connected by edges, where